 Happy farmer tipping hat

-Dollars per cow area or dollars per average yield of grain have become more expensive in terms of value, yet many of the farmers we’ve been talking to have been thinking about growth and expansion.
+Today, I want to look into growth opportunities for your farm through purchasing more country versus increasing the productivity of your current farm.
+As you know, the price of land has gone up significantly in recent times.
+Dollar per cow area or dollar per average yield of grain has become more expensive in terms of value, yet many of the farmers we’ve been talking to have been thinking about growth and expansion.

 Purchasing More Country

 We recently had a meeting with our clients who were looking for growth opportunities for their operation.
+One of their options was to purchase a property further afield.

 Increasing Productivity